 When in a spa or at the hotel spa, do not leave a tip.
 Just be respectful and grateful for the masseuse’s service and that should be plenty.
 Remember to incline your head when greeting the masseuse, take off your shoes and always be polite.

-Overall, tipping in Japan is not customary.
-Respect and politeness is expected at all times, and if your tip is refused, do not to be offended.
+Most importantly, respect and politeness is expected at all times, and if your tip is refused, do not to be offended.
 If you insist on leaving a tip in your hotel and are unsure what the appropriate method is, check with your concierge or hotel receptionist.